SciDataContainer/SciDataContainer/docs/source/python/advanced.rst

 	.npy, NumPy array, NumPy array, numpy
 	.bin, Raw binary data file, bytes,

-Native support for image and NumPy objects is only available when your Python environment contains the modules `cv2 <https://pypi.org/project/opencv-python/>`_ and/or `numpy <https://pypi.org/project/numpy/>`_.
+Native support for image and NumPy objects is only available when your Python environment contains the packages `cv2 <https://pypi.org/project/opencv-python/>`_ and/or `numpy <https://pypi.org/project/numpy/>`_.
 The container class tries to guess the format of items with unknown extension.
 However, it is more reliable to use the function ``register()`` to add alternative file extensions to already known file formats.
 The following commands will register the extension ``.py`` as a text file:

 	>>> from scidatacontainer import register
 	>>> register("py", "txt")